 There are a few ways to prevent the symptoms of digital eye strain or ‘computer vision syndrome’.
 Luckily, they’re all pretty easy to implement:

-The 20-20-20 rule - As we mentioned above, use the 20-20-20 rule to give your eyes a rest when spending long periods staring at devices.
+As we mentioned above, use the 20-20-20 rule to give your eyes a rest when spending long periods staring at devices.

-Adjust your seat - Make sure you’re sitting at a comfortable distance from your screen to avoid squinting or straining to see clearly.
+Make sure you’re sitting at a comfortable distance from your screen to avoid squinting or straining to see clearly.

-Blink more & stay hydrated! - Drink lots of water, and remember to blink extra to keep your eyes nice and moist, helping avoid dry eyes and headaches.
+Drink lots of water, and remember to blink extra to keep your eyes nice and moist, helping avoid dry eyes and headaches.
 Some eye drops can help too!

 Worried about digital eye strain?
 Book an eye test

 If you’re concerned about eye problems due to digital eye strain or have other concerns about your vision, our friendly optometrists are always here to help.
-We can give advice on combatting DES symptoms, prescribe eye drops, check your prescription and anything else you need.
+We can give advice on combating DES symptoms, prescribe eye drops, check your prescription and anything else you need.

 Book online, over the phone on 0800 40 20 20, or pop into your local branch at a time that suits you.